VysotskiVadim/VysotskiVadim.blog/_posts/2020-05-05-qa_guide_to_android_application_testing_part_1_lifecycle.markdown

   alt: 'A bird caught a bug'
 ---

-To find bugs faster and contributing less effort you need to know *what developers usually forget to handle*.
+To find bugs faster contributing less effort you need to know *what developers usually forget to handle*.
 If you start checking things where the chance of error is higher - you will find a bug faster.